proger/vae/README.md

 ## Gaussian Mixtures

-This experiment demonstrates a VAE with a factorized encoder with not limited representation power.
+This experiment demonstrates a VAE with a factorized encoder with limited representation power.
 When trained jointly, the decoder is sacrificing its reconstruction ability to adapt to the encoder.

 ```